okta/okta.github.io/_source/_posts/2017-09-05-build-a-cryptocurrency-comparison-site-with-vuejs.md

 on the page.

 Finally, we need to ensure that we actually keep the data on the page updating.
-The CryptoMarketCap API service says that their data is refreshed once every 5 minutes, so as to not be aggressive, we'll be querying their API once per minute to display new results to our users.
+The CryptoMarketCap API service says that their data is refreshed once every five minutes, so as to not be aggressive, we'll be querying their API once per minute to display new results to our users.

 We can do this easily outside of our Vue app using a plain old call to